 Step 1: Check that the carrier has provided the invoice in a data format which can be imported into MachShip

 MachShip has the capabilities to import into the system any well-structured data files which can be read by a computer.
 Unfortunately, this does not extend to PDF files.
 Upon request, the majority of large transport providers will be able to provide the invoice in a data format which can be read by MachShip. some smaller providers may not have this capability.

 If the provider cannot provide an invoice in a format which is not PDF then you will be required to convert the invoice across to the MachShip Generic format.
 This is outlined here

 If the transport provider has provided the invoice in a structured data format MachShip will have likely have the invoice mapped and available for use with importing.
 You can check if this has been provided to you by checking your assigned company workflows.
-This is outlined here (link article about how to check)
+This is outlined here.

-Should the invoice not be mapped up then you can map up and assign the workflow through the following instructions outlined in these articles.
+Should the invoice not be mapped up then you can map up and assign the workflow through the following instructions outlined in the article links below:

 Step 2: Ensure that Tolerances have been correctly set for the account.

 Reconciling carrier invoice charges can be a fantastic method in which ensure that your business is able to recover incorrectly charged costs from transport carriers.
 This process can at times become cost neutral or even cost negative if it is not administered in an efficient way.
 In order to make the reconciliation process as efficient as possible, it is suggested by the MachShip team that your business utilizes tolerances to cut down on the number of charge discrepancies which your administration team have to deal with.

 Tolerances will be a dollar or percentage figure either above or below the quoted cost at which your business decides it would cost negative for a team member to be requesting credit from a carrier.

 These can be set up on an account by account bases and the instructions for their setup can be found here.